Vestiges of the Natural History of Creation: Translations of Vestiges

 The book was translated to five languages.
-The first translation, into German, was by A. F. Seubert (Becher, Stuttgart, 1846) followed by the Dutch version prepared by J.H. van den Broek (Broese, Utrecht, 1849 and 1850).
+The first translation, into German, was by A. F. Seubert (Becher, Stuttgart, 1846) followed by the Dutch version prepared by J. H. van den Broek (Broese, Utrecht, 1849 and 1850).
 A second German translation was completed by Carl Vogt (F. Vieweg, Brauchweig, 1851 and 1858).
 J. Somody's translation into Hungarian was based on the tenth London edition (and was published by the Calvinist High School, Pápa, 1858, reprinted in Pest, 1861).
 F. Majocchi translated the book into Italian (Cairo, Codogno, 1860).
 The Russian edition (Cherenin & Ushakov, Moscow, 1863, 1868) was adapted by Alexander Palkhovsky from Vogt's 1858 translation.

 Iconography of Vestiges

 The first nine London editions and many translations of Vestiges included relatively few or no illustrations.
 The best-known image is the embryological-phylogenetic tree (see above) drawn after a diagram that appeared three years earlier in W. B. Carpenter's book, The Principles of General and Comparative Physiology (Churchill, London).
 Chambers acknowledged this fact only in the fifth edition of Vestiges.
 The diagram persisted in the first nine editions and appeared with minor changes in all but the Hungarian translation.
 The first two editions also contained a tree-like triangular diagram by which Chambers wanted to illustrate the Quinarian classification system of animals.
 Three mistakes in the text and the graph made this figure hard to understand and it was therefore completely ignored by historians of science.
 Since the Quinarian system had lost its popularity even before the first edition of Vestiges came out, Chambers decided to remove the material from the 3rd edition onwards.

 A third conceptual scheme from Vestiges is that of animal genealogy that first appeared in the 6th edition.
 It demonstrates how Chambers' views changed from the Quinarian system to a genealogical classification.
 Using fossil examples from the Silurian, the author suggested that different forms evolved independently along parallel routes.
 Chambers raised the possibility of drawing a Genealogical tree of Being, but never attempted to prepare one.

 The book was often criticized for the lack of natural history illustrations which made the contents difficult to follow for a general reader.
 In fact, two translators had recognized the problem early on.
-Vogt included many figures of fossils in the German translation, whereas van den Broek added two atlases as supplements to the Dutch version to illustrate fossils and recent animals.
+Vogt included many figures of fossils in the German translation, whereas [Johannes Hubertus] van den Broek added two atlases as supplements to the Dutch version to illustrate fossils and recent animals.
 Eventually, Chambers realized the importance of illustrative material and asked Carpenter to select plant and animal images, mostly from his own book.
 One hundred and seven figures were then included in the tenth edition (1853), for example, the mammoth figure shown above.
 Actually, the number of different figures was only 100, because seven of them appeared twice in the book.
 The only translation in which the full set of figures also appears is the Hungarian one.